wilas/vbkick/templates/README.md

 ## Overview

-By default template defines Vagrant Base Box, so in each template vagrant user is created.
+By default templates define Vagrant Base Boxes, so in each template vagrant user is created.

 ## templates structure (good practice)